When Good Fences Make Upset Neighbors: Adverse Possession Law In Massachusetts

 Requirements For Adverse Possession

-A landowner can only obtain adverse possession by filing a lawsuit and establishing several elements of the claim.
-(My Suffolk property law professor Bernie Keenan used a handy acronym called OCEAN to help students remember them).
+A landowner can obtain adverse possession only by filing a lawsuit and establishing several elements of the claim.
+(My property law professor used a handy acronym called OCEAN to help students remember them).
 The use of another’s land must be Open, Continuous (for 20 years), Exclusive, Adverse and Notorious.
 Each element has its own specific requirements, and all adverse possession cases are very fact-specific.
-Adverse possession can also occur through multiple prior owners during the 20 year period under a theory called “tacking.”
-Adverse possession can also be in the form of an easement, or merely a right to use property, called a “prescriptive easement.”
-This could apply to the gamut of utility, pathway, or access easements.
+The law does not favor adverse possession, so the burden of proof on the claimant is relatively high.

 Tips To Prevent Adverse Possession